Bivin & Associates Inc. Sells 108 Shares of Caterpillar Inc. (NYSE:CAT)

 Caterpillar Increases Dividend

-The firm also recently disclosed a quarterly dividend, which will be paid on Friday, August 19th.
-Shareholders of record on Wednesday, July 20th will be issued a $1.20 dividend.
-This represents a $4.80 dividend on an annualized basis and a yield of 2.55%.
-The ex-dividend date of this dividend is Tuesday, July 19th.
-This is a boost from Caterpillar’s previous quarterly dividend of $1.11.
-Caterpillar’s dividend payout ratio is 40.23%.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, August 19th.
+Shareholders of record on Wednesday, July 20th will be given a $1.20 dividend.
+The ex-dividend date is Tuesday, July 19th.
+This is an increase from Caterpillar’s previous quarterly dividend of $1.11.
+This represents a $4.80 annualized dividend and a yield of 2.55%.
+Caterpillar’s dividend payout ratio (DPR) is presently 40.23%.

 Caterpillar Inc manufactures and sells construction and mining equipment, diesel and natural gas engines, and industrial gas turbines worldwide.
 Its Construction Industries segment offers asphalt pavers, backhoe loaders, compactors, cold planers, compact track and multi-terrain loaders, excavators, motorgraders, pipelayers, road reclaimers, site prep tractors, skid steer loaders, telehandlers, and utility vehicles; mini, small, medium, and large excavators; compact, small, and medium wheel loaders; track-type tractors and loaders; and wheel excavators.